|

 Ka'upu

-America to forage during the breeding season.
-Black-footed
+of North America to forage during the breeding season

-albatross eat many types of marine debris, including fishing
+and ingest many types of marine debris, including line,

-line, styrofoam, and small fragments of user plastic,
+foam, sheet and small fragments of user plastic, which

-which they feed to their chick back at the colony.
-Through
+they deliver to their chick back colony.
+We have obtained

-we obtained samples of this species from Tern Island in
+samples of this species through permits from the Papahanaumokuakea

 (Download